 - Dig one end into about the middle of the pot.
 Be gentle to avoid damaging roots.
 Press the earth back down around where you dug the string into the soil.

-- Put the other end (with weights on it) into the water container and make sure it stays at the bottom.
+- Put the other end (with weights) into the water container and make sure it stays at the bottom.

-- Fill the water container all the way up.
+- Fill the water container to the top.

 - Put plastic wrap over the container to avoid excess evaporation.
-This is optional but can help retain water especially if you are gone for a longer period.
+This is optional, but helps retain water.

 2. Glass Bottle: The Classic DIY Method

 Glass bottle watering is probably the most cited DIY self-watering system for plants.
-It works for all pots but I think this method is better suited for bigger pots.
-You can use wine bottles for bigger pots and beer or soda bottles for smaller pots but the smaller bottles will also decrease the amount of days this system waters your plants.
+It works for all pots, but I think this method is better suited for bigger pots.

-Also, sticking a glass bottle into the soil can damage the root system, especially in smaller pots.
-Make sure to be gentle when pushing the bottle into the soil.
+Sticking a glass bottle into the soil can damage the root system, especially in smaller pots.
+Be gentle when pushing the bottle into the soil.

-Nevertheless, it is one of the easiest ways to make your own self-watering system and is a good option for shorter trips of about 1-6 days.
+This system is a good option for shorter trips of about 1-6 days.
 I would not recommend using this method for vacations of more than 1 week.

 - One glass bottle with a thin neck for each pot (wine bottles for big pots, beer or soda bottles for smaller pots)